 Are there fees if I don’t pay?

 For partial payment or non-payment by the due date, there will be Finance Charges computed at the prevailing interest rate of 26.80% per annum levied.
 Finance charges are calculated daily from the date each transaction is posted to your card account until full payment is received.
 A minimum finance charge of S$2.50 is applicable.

-A late payment charge of S$100 will be levied if minimum payment is not received by the payment due date, provided your outstanding balance is above S$200, with effect from 27 April 2021.
+S$100 will be levied if minimum payment is not received on the card account by payment due date, provided your outstanding balance is above S$200, with effect from 27 April 2021.

 When will an interest adjustment be added to your account?